The Drawing Board is what you come back to when you need to refresh and enliven.

 Owner, Editor-in-Chief, Head Writer/Researcher

 Nakita Valerio is an award-winning writer, academic, and community organizer based in Edmonton, Canada.
 She completed graduate studies and work as a research assistant in History and Islamic-Jewish Studies at the University of Alberta in 2017, as well as a research fellowship on Islamophobia and anti-Semitism for The Tessellate Institute in 2018.
 She is currently working on a national study of the challenges facing Muslim youth in Canada as a research fellow with the Institute for Religious and Socio-Political Studies (I-RSS).
-Nakita serves her community as an advisor for the Chester Ronning Center for the Study of Religion and Public Life, and as a member of the Executive Fundraising Board for the YIWCL Cree Women’s Camp.
-She is the former Vice President of External Affairs with Alberta Muslim Public Affairs Council (AMPAC).
+Nakita serves her community as an advisor for the Chester Ronning Center for the Study of Religion and Public Life and in other supportive capacities.
 Nakita is the co-founder of Bassma Primary School in El Attaouia, Morocco and is currently working on a novel memoir weaving her experiences abroad with her community work and research.